 then man would have only four years of life left.'

 Despite being essential to the welfare of mankind and the future of the planet, the bee is under threat as never before.
-In many places around the world bee populations are in serious decline.
+In many parts of the world bee populations are in serious decline.
 This has been attributed to a range of factors, from excessive use of insecticides to deforestation.
 (The apiary at Kumoo Kunda, Lamin was inadvertently damaged several years ago by insecticides used in adjacent orchards).
-The need for urgent action to save bee habitats and increase bee populations has been increasingly recognised over the last few years, including in Africa, where beekeeping is becoming an activity of interest to those in development.
+The need for urgent action to save bee habitats and increase bee populations has been increasingly recognised over the last few years, including in Africa.
 The Gambia is no exception.
-The benefits of apiculture to agriculture and to the environment are well established and interest is growing in many developing countries, particularly in sub-Saharan Arica.
+The benefits of apiculture to pollination and agriculture and to the environment are well established and interest is growing in many developing countries, particularly in sub-Saharan Arica.
 While apiculture in Europe and North America is under severe threat from disease, African countries, such as The Gambia, have an opportunity to reverse the declining production of honey and other bee products.
-With its partners KOMFFORA and Peace Corps, BEECause is keen to encourage measures to reverse the decline.
-For example, we are seeking funding support to establish bee reserves in community sustainably managed forests.
-Each reserve will maintain an apiary sufficient to sustain the reserve and provide income for the community, in addition to the benefits of improved pollination.

 What’s happening to the bees?